Here’s the secret to writing a great whiteboard video title:

 First, make sure your ad blocker is disabled, and your browser is in “anonymous” mode.
 This will prevent Google from tailoring the search results to your preferences.

 Second, perform a search query and see what useful stuff comes up.
-For example, let’s say you have a whiteboard animation video about buying flowers online.
+For example, let’s say you have a whiteboard and cartoon animation video about buying flowers online.
 So you put “buy flowers online” in the search bar and see what comes up.

 Third, write down any useful phrases or words that attract your attention to the ad.
 E.g. for “buy flowers online,” here’s what you might get: